laverdet/isolated-vm/README.md

 libraries between them.
 A snapshot serializes the entire v8 heap including parsed code, global variables, and compiled code.
 Check out the examples section for tips on using this.

-**Please note that versions of nodejs 10.2.0 - 10.9.0 may crash while using the snapshot feature.
+**Please note that versions of nodejs 10.4.0 - 10.9.0 may crash while using the snapshot feature.
-Additionally, on nodejs 8.x if you try to create a snapshot that contains an instance of `ArrayBuffer` or `TypedArray` [i.e.  `Uint8Array`, `Float32Array`, and so on] the process will crash.
-It will work fine on nodejs 10.0.0 and higher.**

 ##### `isolate.compileScript(code)` *[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)*
 ##### `isolate.compileScriptSync(code)`